Prequel: primitive recursion driven; general recursion powered.

 The traditional "Hello, World!" program written in Prequel would be:

-We start instead with another classic first program example: try the Factorial example here.
+For another classic first program example, try the Factorial here.

 Let us know if you find interesting variations on calculating the factorial function in Prequel :)